daleiyang/LockFreeHashTable/README.md

 - [Test Elapsed Time]£ºTotal test duration.

 ### ### Test Case two:
-30 processes compete for the same key.
+All processes select the same key on every call.
 10 ¡°read¡± processes, 10 ¡°update¡± processes and 10 "delete¡± processes are started and ended at the same time.

 #### Test result for 10 ¡°read¡± processes